Trading News Events: U.S. Non-Farm Payrolls

 (End of Day post event)

-EURUSD M5: 83 pips pips range price movement by USD - Non-Farm Employment Change news event
+EURUSD M5: 46 pips price movement by USD - Non-Farm Employment Change news event :

-GBPUSD M5: 70 pips range price movement by USD - Non-Farm Employment Change news event

-USDCAD M5: 99 pips price range movement by USD - Non-Farm Employment Change news event
+U.S. Non-Farm Payrolls (NFPs) beat market forecasts as the economy added 252K jobs in December following an upwardly revised 353K expansion the month prior.
+At the same time, the unemployment rate narrowed more-than-expected to an annualized 5.6% to mark the lowest reading since August 2008.
+However, Average Hourly Earnings unexpectedly slowed to 1.7% during the same period amid forecasts for a 2.2% print, and the weakening outlook for inflation may push the Fed to further delay its normalization cycle as it struggles to achieve the 2% target for price growth.
+Nevertheless, the initial bullish reaction in the greenback was short-lived as EUR/USD worked its way back above the 1.1800 handle, with the pair ending the day at 1.1839.